Run your first Windows Container on your Windows 10

 Install Docker CLI

-Once you have choco installed, go ahead and open PowerShell as an administrator and execute below command.
+Once you have choco installed, go ahead and open PowerShell as an administrator and execute the below command.

 choco install docker